Bluebook

 The Bluebook: A Uniform System of Citation is a style guide that prescribes the most widely used legal citation system in the United States.
-It is taught and used at a majority of U.S. law schools and is also used in a majority of federal courts.
+It is taught and used at a majority of law schools in the United States and is also used in a majority of federal courts.
 Legal publishers also use several "house" citation styles in their works.

-The Bluebook is compiled by the Harvard Law Review Association, the Columbia Law Review, the University of Pennsylvania Law Review, and the Yale Law Journal.
-Currently, it is in its 21st edition (published July2020).
-Its name derives from the cover's color.
+The Bluebook is compiled by the Harvard Law Review, Columbia Law Review, Yale Law Journal, and University of Pennsylvania Law Review.
+Currently, it is in its 22nd edition (published May 2025).
+Its name was first used for the 6th edition (1939).
+Opinions have differed regarding its origins at Yale and Harvard Law Schools, with the latter long claiming credit.

 The Supreme Court uses its own unique citation style in its opinions, even though most of the justices and their law clerks obtained their legal education at law schools that use The Bluebook.
 Furthermore, many state courts have their own citation rules that take precedence over the guide for documents filed with those courts.
 Some of the local rules are simple modifications to The Bluebook system.
-Delaware's Supreme Court has promulgated rules of citation for unreported cases markedly different from its standards and custom in that state as to the citation format of the Delaware Code also differs from it.
+Delaware's Supreme Court has promulgated rules of citation for unreported cases markedly different from its standards, and custom in that state as to the citation format of the Delaware Uniform Citation code also differs from it.
 In other states, the local rules differ from The Bluebook in that they use their own style guides.
 Attorneys in those states must be able to switch seamlessly between citation styles depending upon whether their work product is intended for a federal or state court.
 California has allowed citations in Bluebook as well as the state's own style manual, but many practitioners and courts continue recommending the California Style Manual.

 An online-subscription version of The Bluebook was launched in 2008.
-A mobile version was launched in 2012 within the rulebook app, an app that allows lawyers, scholars, judges, law students, paralegals, and others involved in the legal profession to reference federal- and state-court rules, codes, and style manuals on iPad and other mobile devices.
+A mobile version was launched in 2012 within the Rulebook app, which enables access for legal professionals to federal or state court rules, codes, and style manuals on iPads and other mobile devices.

 Elements

-The 21st edition of The Bluebook governs the style and formatting of various references and elements of a legal publication, including:
+The 22nd edition of The Bluebook governs the style and formatting of various references and elements of a legal publication, including: